RickStrahl/anti-trust-guilty-album/README.md

 ## License
 Any of the Anti-Trust Music provided on this site is **free for personal use**.
-You can freely download and share this music with your friends.
+You can listen, freely download and share this music with your friends.
 The more the merrier!

-We also allow for free use of this music for commercial use in online digital or other media content.
-However, for commercial use you are required to prominently **include the following copyright notice**:
+We also allow for free use of this music for use in online digital or other media content **with proper attribution to Anti-Trust**.
+For commercial use you are required to prominently **include the following copyright notice**:

 **&copy; Anti-Trust Music**

-You also have to provide an **explicitly visible back link** to the following Web Site, in any digital content that uses this music, and/or include this link on any pysically distributed content packaging:
+You also must provide an **explicitly visible back link to the  Anti-Trust Web Site**, wherever this content is used, in any digital content that uses this music, and/or include this link on any physically distributed content packaging:

 https://anti-trust.rocks

+For other licensing arrangements please contact:

+anti-trust@west-wind.com

 ## Want to Support us?
 Help us out and spread the word!
 If you like what you hear, please share the [Anti-Trust.rocks](https://anti-trust.rocks) Web site or individual songs on Twitter or Facebook or other social media sites.
 And please star :star: this GitHub repository.